An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: ALE movement through variational minimization

-The function $M$ essentially offers the opportunity to design the spacing of the mesh according to user-defined criteria.
+The function $M$ essentially offers the option to design the spacing of the mesh according to user-defined criteria.
 These terms are called \textit{monitor functions} and are heavily used in variational mesh adaptation \cite{cao1999study,huang2003variational}.
-Having these techniques as inspiration, we propose an optimization procedure that reduces SDM within framework of ALE ocean models.
+Having these techniques as inspiration, we propose an optimization procedure that aims to reduce SDM within the framework of ALE ocean models.

-Specifically, we aim to satisfy a combination of these target-objectives within each time-step.
-To begin with, suppose that at the start of each timestep the layers are positioned at $ z^n(x,\xi,t) = -h(x) + \int_0^\xi L^n(x,\xi,t) \di \xi $.
-Starting from this, we define the ALE layer movement so that at the final positions $z^{n+1}(x,\xi,t)$ the above optimality criteria are enforced.